 Dana Lui is an Associate in Lozano Smith's Los Angeles Office.
-Ms. Lui is focused on assisting public agency clients through litigation challenges.
+Ms. Lui is focused on assisting public agency clients through a range of labor and employment and litigation challenges.

 Ms. Lui received her Juris Doctor from the University of California, Irvine School of Law, and earned a Bachelor of Arts in Psychology and Social Behavior and Criminology, Law and Society, from the University of California, Irvine.
 While in law school, Ms. Lui was a member of the Student Bar Association and served as the Director of Fundraising.
 She was also co-chair of the Mental Health in Law Society, Vice President for Judicial Relations for the Mock Trial at UCI Law, and a Presidential Summer Public Service Law Fellow.